 Fingerpicking patterns

-Here are examples on fingerpicking patterns to use for the guitar, including tabs and sound.
-In general, the thumb are use tfor the three lowest (hikiest) strings and index, long and ring finger is used for the string 3, 2 and 1.
-The little finger are normally not involved in fingerpicking.
+Here are examples of fingerpicking patterns for the guitar, including tabs and sound.
+In general, the thumb is used for the three lowest (thickest) strings and index, long and ring fingers are used for the string 3, 2 and 1.
+The little finger is normally not involved in fingerpicking.

 Pattern 1

 This is a good starter pattern.
-This is a very simple, but efective way to create a finger pattern.
-It's also a good method for training on using the thumb on 4-6 strings and the fingers on 1-3 strings.
-Exercise this pattern on open strings until you can play it without looking on your right hand.
+This is a very simple, but effective way to create a finger pattern.
+It's also a good method for training the thumb on 4-6 strings and the fingers on strings 1-3.
+Practice this pattern on open strings until you can play it without looking at your right hand.

 Exercise on pattern with open strings: